 UK tax authority warns Northern businesses to prepare for no-deal Brexit

-Companies than import and export to and from the EU told to take several steps
+Companies that import and export to and from the EU told to take several steps

-HMRC says that businesses should immediately apply for a UK economic operator registration and identification number.
-Photograph: Getty
+HM Revenue & Customs says that businesses should immediately apply for a UK economic operator registration and identification number.
+Photograph: Getty Images

 The UK tax authority has written to businesses in Northern Ireland warning them to prepare for a “no-deal” Brexit.